 Rheumatoid arthritis is a disease in which your own immune system attacks and damages your joints.
 Nobody knows why some people develop rheumatoid arthritis, while others do not.
 However, we do know that the joint damage is caused by exactly the same cells and chemicals called cytokines that your body uses to kill germs when they try to invade your body.
-When your immune system stays activate all the time, it is called inflammation (Curr Opin Rheumatol, 2014 Jan;26(1):101-7).
+When your immune system stays active all the time, it is called inflammation (Curr Opin Rheumatol, 2014 Jan;26(1):101-7).
 Everything that turns on your immune system is called pro-inflammatory and everything that dampens down your immune system is called anti-inflammatory.

 Harmful Colon Bacteria May Trigger Rheumatoid Arthritis